Veronicle/memoryGame/README.md

 # memoryGame
- Created to help my grandma keep her memory sharp
+ Created to help my grandma keep her memory sharp.
  She has memory issues, so I wanted to help her!